GeorgeBarh/Portofolio-1/README.md

   - The images were taken from [Pexels](https://www.pexels.com/search/free/).

   - The screenshot of the README.md file for testing the responsiveness in all screens was taken from the [Am I Responsive](https://ui.dev/amiresponsive) website.

+  - The video was taken from the Youtube Channel [TEDx Talks](https://www.youtube.com/@TEDx).